hongyusu/hongyusu.github.io/iem/_posts/2016-06-19-track-my-sports.md

 ---
-title: track

-excerpt: Some promotion for the new StackOverflow-like question and answer site for machine learning, NLP and computer vision.

-location: Sydney, Australia

 layout: iem-post
+title: "Track my sports"
+location: Helsinki
+tags: [Sport]
 ---

-This is a fairly old post with continuous update when I did any new exercise.
 Step into 30, I start to care more about myself :smiley: Then I decide to record the amount of exercises I have done with the hope that the diary will push me to do more and more.
 Basically, the exercises I love to do include

+_This is a fairly old post with continuous update when I did any new exercise._

+# Table of content
+* auto-gen TOC:
+{:toc}

+# Summary

 1. `push up`, for chest muscle
 1. `pull up`, for back and arm